End Of The Line, 2nd Edition, Statement

 What is it about forgotten places that some people find irresistible?
 For me, it is the sense of history one gets while walking through structures shrouded in the mystery and moodiness of how time has reclaimed these abandoned spaces.
 Three former industrial sites, dating back to the early 1900’s, are featured here: a paper mill, a sweater mill, a radio factory.

 As with any occupation, people often spend the best years of their lives trying to earn a living to support their families and their sense of career.
-As the observer walks through the cold arteries that link each chamber, one may still hear the snippets of long-forgotten conversations still lingering, the still echoes of hopes and dreams.
+As the observer walks through the cold arteries that link each chamber, one may hear the snippets of long-forgotten conversations still lingering; the forlon echoes that once were hopes and dreams.
 From the zenith of prosperity to the abruptness of termination, these icons of manufacturing stand as silent tombstones marking their timelines.

-The final markdowns become the ultimate gesture in a series of linearly linked movements in time and space.
+The final markdowns become the ultimate gesture in a series of linearly linked movements through time and space.
 Only nothingness lasts forever.
-We all must face the end of the line.
+We all must eventually face the end of the line.

 *** Any image found in this series or on my website is available as a print purchase!
 Just email me at email@example.com.